User / Database Management

 Deleting a Database

-As mentioned earlier, PGO does not let you delete a database automatically: if you remove all instances of the database from the spec, it will still exist in your cluster.
+PGO does not delete databases automatically: after you remove all instances of the database from the spec, it will still exist in your cluster.
 To completely remove the database, you must run the

 command as a Postgres superuser.